-- (a) The interstate commission shall promulgate and publish rules in order to effectively and efficiently achieve the purposes of the compact. - (b) Rulemaking shall occur pursuant to the criteria set forth in this article and the bylaws and rules adopted pursuant thereto.
-Such rulemaking shall substantially conform to the principles of the "Model State Administrative Procedures Act," 1981 Act, Uniform Laws Annotated, Vol. 15, p.
-1 (2000), or such other administrative procedures act, as the interstate commission deems appropriate consistent with due process requirements under the U.S. Constitution as now or hereafter interpreted by the U.S. Supreme Court.
-All rules and amendments shall become binding as of the date specified, as published with the final version of the rule as approved by the Commission. - (c) When promulgating a rule, the interstate commission shall, at a minimum: - (1) publish the proposed rule's entire text stating the reason(s) for that proposed rule; - (2) allow and invite any and all persons to submit written data, facts, opinions and arguments, which information shall be added to the record, and be made publicly available; - (3) provide an opportunity for an informal hearing if petitioned by ten (10) or more persons; and - (4) promulgate a final rule and its effective date, if appropriate, based on input from state or local officials, or interested parties. - (d) Allow, not later than sixty (60) days after a rule is promulgated, any interested person to file a petition in the United States District Court for the District of Columbia or in the Federal District Court where the interstate commission's principal office is located for judicial review of such rule.
+(a) The interstate commission shall adopt and publish rules to effectively and efficiently achieve the purposes of the compact.

+(b) Rulemaking shall occur pursuant to the criteria set forth in this article and the bylaws and rules adopted pursuant thereto.
+Rulemaking shall substantially conform to the principles of the Model State Administrative Procedure Act, 1981, Uniform Laws Annotated, Vol. 15, p.
+1 (2000), or such other administrative procedures act, as the interstate commission deems appropriate, consistent with due process requirements under the Constitution of the United States.
+All rules and amendments shall become binding as of the date specified, as published with the final version of the rule as approved by the commission.

+(c) When adopting a rule, the interstate commission shall:

+(1) Publish the proposed rule's entire text stating the reason for the proposed rule;

+(2) Allow persons to submit written data, facts, opinions, and arguments, which information shall be added to the record and made publicly available;

+(3) Provide an opportunity for an informal hearing if petitioned by ten or more persons; and

+(4) Adopt a final rule and its effective date, if appropriate, based on comment from state or local officials, or interested parties.

+(d) Not later than sixty days after a rule is adopted, any interested person may file a petition in the United States District Court for the District of Columbia or in the federal district court where the interstate commission's principal office is located for judicial review of the rule.
 If the court finds that the interstate commission's action is not supported by substantial evidence in the rulemaking record, the court shall hold the rule unlawful and set it aside.
-For purposes of this subsection, evidence is substantial if it would be considered substantial evidence under the Model State Administrative Procedures Act. - (e) If a majority of the legislatures of the compacting states rejects a rule, those states may, by enactment of a statute or resolution in the same manner used to adopt the compact, cause that such rule shall have no further force and effect in any compacting state. - (f) The existing rules governing the operation of the interstate compact on juveniles superceded by this act shall be null and void twelve (12) months after the first meeting of the interstate commission created hereunder.
+For purposes of this subsection, evidence is substantial if it would be considered substantial evidence under the Model State Administrative Procedure Act.

+(e) If a majority of the legislatures of the compacting states rejects a rule, those states, by enactment of a statute or resolution in the same manner used to adopt the compact, may cause the rule to have no further force and effect in any compacting state.

-(g) Upon determination by the interstate commission that a state-of-emergency exists, it may promulgate an emergency rule which shall become effective immediately upon adoption, provided that the usual rulemaking procedures provided hereunder shall be retroactively applied to said rule as soon as reasonably possible, but no later than ninety (90) days after the effective date of the emergency rule.
+(f) Upon determination by the interstate commission that a state of emergency exists, the commission may adopt an emergency rule that becomes effective immediately upon adoption; provided that the usual rulemaking procedures provided in this article shall be retroactively applied to the rule as soon as reasonably possible, but no later than ninety days after the effective date of the emergency rule.

-ARTICLE VII OVERSIGHT, ENFORCEMENT AND DISPUTE RESOLUTION BY THE INTERSTATE COMMISSION
+ARTICLE VII OVERSIGHT, ENFORCEMENT, AND DISPUTE RESOLUTION BY THE INTERSTATE COMMISSION